Configure group claims and app roles in tokens

 • Implicit flow can be used in web apps for the ID token only, never the access token, in an OAuth2 hybrid flow.

-In the following token example, for an OpenID connect, or OAuth2, JSON web token (JWT), there won't be a groups claim if the user is a member of too many groups.
-Instead, there will be a _claim_names claim that contains a groups member of the array.
+In the following token example, for an OpenID connect, or OAuth2, JSON web token (JWT), there isn't a groups claim if the user is a member of too many groups.
+Instead, there's a _claim_names claim that contains a groups member of the array.

 In the above token example, you see that the groups claim is supposed to be mapped to src1.
 In theory, you'd then look for the _claim_sources claim then find the src1 member.
 From there, you'd find the Graph query that you'd use to get the group membership.
 However, there's a problem with what you see in the example Graph query.
 It goes to Azure AD Graph (which Microsoft is deprecating), so don't use it.